COVESA/cdsp/docs/docs-gen/content/manuals/apache-iotdb.md

 - Sampling Functions, such as `M4`.
 - Change Points Function, such as `CHANGE_POINTS`.

-A full function list with examples can be found in the upstream [IoTDB Function reference manual](https://iotdb.apache.org/UserGuide/latest/Reference/Function-and-Expression.html).
+A full function list with examples can be found in the upstream [IoTDB Function reference manual](https://iotdb.apache.org/UserGuide/latest/SQL-Manual/Function-and-Expression.html).

 ### Data Quality Library functions
 The IoTDB project also maintains a Data Quality Library which provides an additional collection of functions covering:
-- Data Quality, such as `Accuracy`.
+- Data Quality, such as `Completeness`.
 - Data Profiling, such as `Sample`.
 - Anomaly Detection, such as `Outlier`.
 - Frequency Domain Analysis, such as `HighPass`.
+- Data Matching, such as `Cov`.
 - Data Repair, such as `TimestampRepair`.
 - Series Discovery, such as `ConsecutiveSequences`.
 - Machine Learning, such as `AR`.

-A full function list with examples can be found in the upstream [IoTDB Data Quality Library reference manual](https://iotdb.apache.org/UserGuide/latest/Reference/UDF-Libraries.html).
+A full function list with examples can be found in the upstream [IoTDB UDF Data Quality Library reference manual](https://iotdb.apache.org/UserGuide/latest/SQL-Manual/UDF-Libraries_apache.html).

 #### Setup
 In the upstream IoTDB project the library is an optional install.